St Jude's Church, Hampstead Garden Suburb: History

 The church was built to the designs of Edwin Lutyens (1869–1944).

 It is a hybrid.
 Simon Jenkins calls it "the confident application of Queen Anne Revival to traditional church form".
 Building began in 1909, but the west end was not completed until 1935.
 The church was consecrated on 7 May 1911.
 Externally it is 200 feet long and the spire rises 178 feet above the ground.

 Inside, the church is 122 feet from the west door to the chancel steps, and forty feet to the highest part of the roof.
 The ceiling is barrel-vaulted and domed.
 There are three vaults between the west end and the crossing; a saucer dome over the crossing; one further vault over the crossing and a saucer dome over the sanctuary.
 The east end finishes in an apse completed in 1923.

 The murals and paintings are by Walter P. Starmer (1877–1961).
 He began with the Lady Chapel in 1920 and finished with the apse in 1929.
 Starmer served with the Red Cross and YMCA in the First World War, and many of his paintings of the Western Front are in the Imperial War Museum.

 The west window (dedicated 1937) is to the design of Starmer and depicts Saint Jude holding the cross in his right hand and this church in his left.
 Below is his symbol, the ship; above, Christ in glory, surrounded by the traditional symbols of the four evangelists.

-On the north side of the west door is a memorial (brass plaque) to the horses killed in the First World War.
+On the north side of the west door is a memorial (a brass plaque) to the horses killed in the First World War.
 The accompanying relief panel showing a warhorse is by 1970 by Rosemary Proctor (died 1995).
-It replaces al bronze model of a horse by Lutyens' father, and its replacement, which were stolen.
+It replaces a bronze model of a horse by Lutyens' father, and its replacement, which were stolen.
 Near it is a memorial to Basil Bourchier, the first vicar, and, on the south pillar, a commemoration of the completion of the west end.
 In the north-west porch are portraits of former vicars.